-- 9. (1) A licensee must provide non-discriminatory treatment to all users and licensees in the provision of telecommunication services. - (2) An act or omission of a licensee amounts to an act of discrimination or undue preference where that licensee - - (a) directly or indirectly, by any means or device, makes unjust or unreasonable discrimination in the charges, practices, classification, regulations, facilities or services for or in connection with similar telecommunications services;
+- 9. (1) A licensee must provide non-discriminatory treatment to all consumers and licensees in the provision of telecommunication services. - (2) An act or omission of a licensee amounts to an act of discrimination or undue preference where that licensee - - (a) directly or indirectly, by any means or device, makes unjust or unreasonable discrimination in the charges, practices, classification, regulations, facilities or services for or in connection with similar telecommunications services: - (b) makes or gives undue or unreasonable preference or advantage to a particular person, class of persons or locality, or subjects any person, class of persons or locality to undue or unreasonable prejudice or disadvantage; - (c) unfairly favours a licensee so as to place other licensees lawfully competing with that licensee at a significantly competitive disadvantage;